games4bucks/AAPlugScript/README.md

 📌 Description

 This Standalone Drug Plug script allows players to interact with AI drug dealers (plugs) to purchase controlled substances in FiveM.
-The script supports QB-Core, ESX, and OX Inventory and includes animations, notifications, and a cooldown system.
+The script supports QB-Core, ESX, Qb-Inventory, Codem-Inventory AND OX Inventory and includes animations, notifications, and a cooldown system.